kvutien/Doc-Machu_Picchu_hacks/README.md

 This project has its name from the legendary outlaw who stole from the rich to give to the poor, symbolizing the idea of helping those in need, https://en.wikipedia.org/wiki/Robin_Hood.

 The purpose of the agent is to help us determine generally the terms and conditions of the mutual help agreement that will be written on stone in the blockchain.
 It aims to motivate people to participate and also to avoid misbehaviors.
 The rough idea is as follows:
-- Ms. Lakshmi Devi has one wallet for personal savings and one wallet for mutual help.
+- Ms. *Lakshmi Devi* has one wallet for personal savings and one wallet for mutual help.
 We are mainly concerned with the latter.
 - She can do freely inflows and outflows with her personal savings wallet.
 - Her personal mutual help wallet has mostly inflows.
 Any outflow bears a 20% retrieval fee.
 This retrieval fee will go to a community mutual help wallet.
-- The retrieval fee will not apply, or apply partially, if the retrieval need of Ms. Lakshmi Devi is approved by the community.
+- The retrieval fee will not apply, or apply partially, if the retrieval need of Ms. *Lakshmi Devi* is approved by the community.
-- In addition, in case of approval, Ms. Lakshmi Devi will also receive help taken from the mutual help wallets of her "close neighbors".
-The degree of proximity of each neighbor is measured by the scalar distance of their profile embeddings from the profile embedding of Ms. Lakshmi Devi.
+- In addition, in case of approval, Ms. *Lakshmi Devi* will also receive help taken from the mutual help wallets of her "close neighbors".
+The degree of proximity of each neighbor is measured by the scalar distance of their profile embeddings from the profile embedding of Ms. *Lakshmi Devi*.
-- The total amount of mutual help is measured by the "merit" of Ms. Lakshmi Devi in the mutual help: regularity in contributing to her mutual help wallet, absolute importance of her mutual help wallet, amounts contributed in recent months, etc.
+- The total amount of mutual help is measured by the "merit" of Ms. *Lakshmi Devi* in the mutual help: regularity in contributing to her mutual help wallet, absolute importance of her mutual help wallet, amounts contributed in recent months, etc.
-- When defining the rules, we want to reward Ms. Lakshmi Devi based on her seniority in the mutual help.
+- When defining the rules, we want to reward Ms. *Lakshmi Devi* based on her seniority in the mutual help.
 The seniority of the contributions is also important: massive recent contributions will count less than the same amount spread over longer time..

 In order to refine the rules, the agent in this project will use AI to imagine varied contribution behaviors, to evaluate their degree of compliance to solidarity practices, and propose rules to reward well-behaved behaviors and penalize the bad practices.